stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 ## Celebrate, just a little

-If at this step, congratulations, most of the project risk is eliminated.
+If at this step, congratulations.
 See *stem piano* video https://youtu.be/M1_228-ClXM?t=321.

-To eliminate even more risk, test other HPS boards and other IPS input pins.
+Test other HPS boards and other IPS input pins.
 Test several simultaneously.

 As more HPS sensor boards are connected to the IPS board, the total current draw of the system increases.
 Do not connect more than eight HPS while powering the system with the USB cable to Teensy processor.